David D. DiBari is Clifford Chance’s Global Co-Head of the Firm's Risk Team.

-He has over 25 years of experience in complex civil, regulatory and criminal matters arising under the Foreign Corrupt Practices Act, the USA PATRIOT Act, US economic sanctions and export controls, US securities and banking laws and regulations, and other laws and regulations affecting the conduct of international business.
-David has extensive experience in defending global companies in multi-jurisdictional investigations and litigation, advising companies on crisis management, and in developing and implementing cross-border risk mitigation and compliance programs.
+David has over 30 years of experience in crisis management and defending financial institutions and other multi-national companies in complex criminal and administrative matters arising under the Foreign Corrupt Practices Act, US banking and securities laws and regulations, US anti-money laundering, economic sanctions and export controls, and other laws and regulations affecting the conduct of international business.
+David has extensive experience in conducting multi-jurisdictional internal investigations and managing whistleblowers, and advising companies on developing and implementing cross-border risk assessments and compliance programs, systems and controls.

 David has represented both domestic and multi-national companies before the US Securities and Exchange Commission, Federal Reserve, New York Department of Financial Services, Department of State, Department of Treasury, Department of Commerce, Department of Defense, Department of Justice, US Congress and other Federal and state authorities and SROs.

 - Lead the investigation for Swedbank into historical exposure to money laundering risk, public disclosures regarding such risk and US Economic sanctions compliance, recorded in an investigation report to the Board of Swedbank, publicly disclosed by Swedbank in January 2021.

 - Successfully represented the Royal Bank of Scotland plc in a final, global resolution of investigations by OFAC, US federal and state banking regulators, and US federal and state criminal authorities into US dollar payment processing involving OFAC sanctioned parties.

 - Representing several leading international financial Institutions in connection with an internal investigation into US dollar payment processing involving OFAC sanctioned parties, including voluntary disclosures to OFAC, the New York County District Attorney's Office ("DANY") and the DOJ and related investigations by DANY, DOJ and OFAC.